First Six Months with an Opiate Exposed Baby

-What do you need to know about adopting a child that may have prenatal exposure to opiates?
-Host Dawn Davenport, Executive Director of Creating a Family, the national infertility & adoption education and support nonprofit, interviews three guests:
+What do you need to know about fostering/adopting a child that may have prenatal exposure to opiates?
+Host Dawn Davenport, Executive Director of Creating a Family, the national infertility & adoption education and support nonprofit, interviews:

 Evette Horton, an Assistant Professor and Director of Child Clinical Services in the UNC Horizons Program, in Chapel Hill, North Carolina.
 She specializes in working with children exposed to parental substance use and infant mental health.